| the idea for 'rehearsal' lead directly

 room for creativity, room for accidents to happen and to take

-half way through this piece i realized
+the work in a different direction. half way through this piece i realized

 i had explored the image too thoroughly and manipulated it